 Staff Car Parking

 Members of staff who have a genuine need to use their car to travel to work can apply for a parking permit.
-Staff can also buy one day parking permits (currently limited to five in any one month).
 Please contact the parking office at the John Radcliffe Hospital for more information.

 There are a vast number of cycle routes that serve the John Radcliffe Hospital; the Oxfordshire County Council website has a map of the routes available.